markjoshwel/sota/README.md

   how many workers to use for repository duplication, default is how many cpu threads are available

-the following command line arguments can be used:
+the following command line flags can be used:

 - `--skipsotaignoregen`
   skips generating a `.sotaignore` file,